dedok/nginx-stream-proxy-protocol-v2/README.md

 3. I'm happy to get any feedback about TLV features.
 Please create a ticket, if you wish to see more TLV features.

 ## Current TLVs features:
-1. SSL: version, cert conn, cipher, key alg, sig alg.
+1. SSL: version, cn, cert conn, cipher, key alg, sig alg.

 # Plans